Online Grooming Doesn’t Start Where You Think It Does

 Grooming Is a Process, Not a Moment

-Grooming isn’t one message or interaction.
+Grooming isn’t just one message or interaction.
 It’s a gradual process designed to build trust, lower boundaries, and create secrecy over time.
 Online, this can include friendly conversation, shared interests, encouragement, private messaging, and small boundary tests that don’t feel alarming at first.

 By the time something feels “off,” a relationship may already be established—making it harder for children to recognize risk or speak up.